LAGameStudio/apolune/README.md

 ... along with the commercial Apolune Game (artwork reduced from commercially available version) as an implementation example, organized as a Visual Studio (2017) solution.

+Written in Visual C++ for Win32 using WinAPI as a WinProc Application.
+Does not use SDL.
+External dependencies kept to a minimum.

 This game creation framework has taken well over 10 years of my life to develop.
 At various times it has been licensed to companies that I managed, for projects I developed, in the commercial computer graphics space.
 In particular one company, PieceMaker Technologies Inc., of which I held an equity stake, allowed me to reuse non-application-level code I developed, so in this way the framework has had some indirect funding applied to it.

 Lost Astronaut Studios (lostastronaut.com) will adapt portions of this code for use in a new proprietary game engine project, but I am releasing it because: